Advice to Clients

 Making an appointment with us

-Initial meetings and appointments may be taken over the telephone, rather than face-to-face, across all departments.
+Initial meetings and appointments may be taken over the telephone or via video call, rather than face-to-face, across all departments.

 Before the initial telephone meeting can take place, the following MUST be in the possession of your lawyer: